strikeriv/CSCE-44303---Cryptography/README.md

 To run a project, follow these steps:

 - `cd` to the correct folder
-- `npm ci` to install the required packages
+- `bun install` to install the required packages
 - `npm run dev` to start the program